jamiemac87/pokemon-store/README.md

 Further documentation on the cli can be found [here](https://angular.io/cli).

+### Install Postman

+Postman can be downloaded [here](https://www.getpostman.com/downloads/).
+You can find the postman collections and environments within the postman folder of this repo.

 ## Development server

-Run `ng serve` for a dev server.
+Run `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding